Second order linear differential equations with a basis of solutions having only real zeros: Introduction and results

 To state Theorem~\ref{theorem1} and Theorem~\ref{thmB}, we introduce some terminology.
 All surfaces in this paper are oriented and have countable base.
 A continuous map of surfaces $F\colon X\to Y$ is called {\em topologically holomorphic} if for every point $p\in X$ there are local coordinates at $p$ and at $F(p)$ in which $F$ has the form $z\mapsto z^n,$ where $n$ is a positive integer.
 According to Sto\"ilow~\cite{Stoilow1938}, all open discrete maps are topologically holomorphic.

 The points where $n\geq 2$ are called {\em critical points}; their images are called \emph{critical values}.
 The critical values correspond to the {\em algebraic singularities} of the inverse $F^{-1}$.
-The function $F$ is a local homeomorphism if and only if there are no critical points.
+The function $F$ is a local homeo\-morphism if and only if there are no critical points.

 The {\em transcendental singularities} of the inverse are defined as follows; cf.~\cite{Bergweiler1995}.
 (There it is assumed that $F$ is meromorphic, but the definition extends to topologically holomorphic functions without change.)
 Let $a\in \bC$.
 Suppose that $D\mapsto U(D)$ associates to every topological disk containing $a$ a connected component $U(D)$ of $F^{-1}(D)$, in such a way that $U(D_1)\subset U(D_2)$ when $D_1\subset D_2$.
 (Note that $D\mapsto U(D)$ is determined by its values on any base of neighborhoods of~$a$.)
 If $\bigcap_{D} U(D)=\emptyset$, then we say that $D\mapsto U(D)$ is a \emph{transcendental singularity} of~$F^{-1}$ over~$a$.
 In this case, the sets $U(D)$ are called \emph{tracts} of $F$ over $a$; any set containing such a tract is called a \emph{neighborhood} of this singularity.
+So we say that a sequence $(z_n)$ in $\C$ {\em converges} to the singularity $U$ if for every neighborhood $U(D)$, all but finitely many members of this sequence belong to $U(D)$.

 If there exists $D$ such that $F(z)\neq a$ for all $z\in U(D)$ (resp.\ such that $F\colon U(D)\to D\setminus\{a\}$ is a universal covering map), then the singularity, and the tract $U(D)$, are called \emph{direct} (resp.\ \emph{logarithmic}).
 We note that there can be more than one transcendental singularity over the same point.
 The number of transcendental (or direct or logarithmic) singularities over a point $a$ is just the number of different choices $D\mapsto U(D)$.
 For example, the inverse of $F(z)=\exp\exp z$ has infinitely many logarithmic singularities over both $0$ and $\infty$, one logarithmic singularity over~$1$, and no other singularities.